retro16/acsi2stm/doc/quick_start.md

 ### Backup battery

 Before installing, insert a CR2032 battery in the socket.
-The battery is only needed for keeping the clock running when the ST is off.
+The battery is only needed to keep the clock running when the ST is off.

 ### Installing on the DB19 port